-When all efforts have been made to address disagreements have been unsuccessful and no resolution has been agreed to achieve better outcomes for the child/ren then the Designated Safeguarding Lead and/or Deputy must escalate their concern in line with Halton Children and Young People Safeguarding Partnership's formal escalation policy to ensure a timely resolution.
-The escalation policy can be located here.
+When all efforts have been made to address disagreements have been unsuccessful and no resolution has been agreed to achieve better outcomes for the child/ren then the Designated Safeguarding Lead and/or Deputy must escalate their concern in line with Halton Safeguarding Children Partnership's formal escalation policy to ensure a timely resolution.
+Professional Challenge & Escalation Procedure-Halton Safeguarding Children Partnership.